-The state-of-the-art facilities at these Singapore international schools may make you wish you were back at school again!
+The state-of-the-art facilities at these international schools may make you wish you were back at school again!
 Student learning spaces include STEAM workshops, music and film studios, arts and sports facilities.
-Take a look at what kids, and parents, can look forward to at these top schools.
+Take a look at what kids, and parents, can look forward to at these top schools in Singapore.

-The Dulwich College (Singapore) campus was purpose-built around three main principles.
-These are a green urban environment, a supportive learning community and shared cultural values.
+The Dulwich College (Singapore) campus was purpose-built around three main principles: a green urban environment, a supportive learning community and shared cultural values.
 Designed with a “student first” approach, it offers an array of state-of-the-art facilities and programmes for the school community.

 In November 2023, The Greenhouse was unveiled as the final phase of the campus development.
 The seven-storey, net-zero energy educational building includes: